 We are excited about International Women’s Day at PSPDFKit!
-The reason is simple, the day is too important for us and the tech workforce.
+The reason is simple: This day is important for us and the tech workforce.
 We share the concerns about the shortfall of women in the technology sector, especially in software development.
 Last year, we sponsored Rails Girls in Vienna to encourage the development of women software engineers.
-Today, we’d like to support [International Women’s Day] (https://www.internationalwomensday.com/) by discussing its significance and raise awareness for female developers in the industry as well as females who are eager to become developers.
+Today, we’d like to support International Women’s Day by discussing its significance and raising awareness for female developers in the industry, along with females who are eager to become developers.

-Originally, IWD was called International Working Women’s day and is celebrated on March 8th, a day to recognize women’s achievements and acknowledge the challenges they continue to face in the quest for gender equality.
-In 2017, as the campaign theme is #BeBoldForChange, we’d like to share our story and carry out the campaign to encourage both female developers and tech organizations to close the gender equality gap.
+Originally, IWD was called International Working Women’s Day, and it’s celebrated on March 8 as a day to recognize women’s achievements and acknowledge the challenges they continue to face in the quest for gender equality.
+The campaign theme of this year’s IWD is #BeBoldForChange, and we’d like to share our story to encourage both female developers and tech organizations to close the gender equality gap.

-##Women Are Vastly Underrepresented In the tech-industry, especially in software development, women are scarce.
-A simple Google search result illustrates the point: At Google, women make up 17 percent of technical employees; at Facebook, only 15 percent.
-A less formal survey done in 2013 by Pinterest engineer Tracy Chou found that women represented just 12 percent of engineers at major tech companies (Apr 8, 2015).
+In the tech industry, especially in software development, women are scarce.
+A simple Google search result illustrates the point: At Google, women make up 17 percent of technical employees; at Facebook, women make up only 15 percent.
+A less-formal survey done in 2013 by Pinterest engineer Tracy Chou found that women represented just 12 percent of engineers at major tech companies (8 April 2015).

-##PSPDFKit Fact Check We have a female intern and her name is Rita.
+We have a female intern and her name is Rita.
 Rita is a computer science student studying at the University of Vienna, and we are thrilled to have her on our team!
-A true story about proactively looking for mentorship and create opportunities for yourself, Rita reached out to her friend, who’s also a female developer, expressing how much she’d love to learn and apply her skills in a real work setting beyond just school projects.
+Rita approached a friend, who’s also a female developer, expressing how much she’d love to learn and apply her skills in a real work setting.
 Her friend gave Rita the contact of our CTO, and Rita reached out to set up an interview.

 If you are already in the industry and need mentorship, please don’t be afraid to reach out.
-Find a [Meetup] (http://www.meetup.com) group near you!
+For example, you can find a Meetup group near you!
 Meetup makes it easy for you to find and connect with local software development communities.
-It’s amazing what opportunities can come out of engaging in your local development communities, whether it's finding a job, contract work, or even internships.
+It’s amazing what opportunities can come out of engaging in your local development communities.

-##BeBoldForChange!
 International Women’s Day 2017 is asking everyone to #BeBoldForChange.
 Change happens when we all put our thoughts into actions.
-We encourage you to learn development, show up at tech events, be persistent at networking, know your worth and be confident in your ability to achieve.
-Everybody has to start somewhere, whether you are a woman or a man.
+We encourage you to learn development, show up at tech events, be persistent at networking, know your worth, and be confident in your ability to achieve.
 At PSPDFKit, we celebrate women’s achievements and are committed to gender equality.
 We believe this is the only way to build a stronger technology workforce of the future.
-We’d love to extend the opportunity for female developers to contact us more about our internship program.
+We’d love to extend the opportunity for female developers to contact us to learn more about our internship program.

-We welcome you to share the story to support the campaign of IWD and contact us if you are enthusiastic about becoming a female software developer.
+We welcome you to share in supporting the campaign of IWD and contact us if you are enthusiastic about becoming a female software developer.
 We look forward to hearing from you!